MaestSi/ONTrack/README.md

 ## Meta-barcoding analysis (experimental)

-Although the ONTrack pipeline is not intended for analysing meta-barcoding samples, you might be interested in sorting out sequences coming from different bacterial species and running the ONTrack pipeline on the most abundant species separately.
+Although the ONTrack pipeline is not intended for analysing meta-barcoding samples, you might be interested in sorting out sequences coming from different species and running the ONTrack pipeline on the most abundant species separately.
-The **MetatONTrack.sh** script reproduces what the EPI2ME 16S workflow does, blasting each read against the 16S Bacterial NCBI database, and afterwards saving sets of reads matching the different species to separate files.
+The **MetatONTrack.sh** script reproduces what the EPI2ME 16S workflow does, blasting each read against an NCBI-downloaded database (e.g. 16S Bacterial), and afterwards saving sets of reads matching the different species to separate files.
 You can then run the **ONTrack.R** script on them, for obtaining a more accurate consensus sequence (set _do_clustering_flag_ to 0 in _config_MinION_mobile_lab.R_).
-This feature is experimental, and has not been thoroughly tested.
+This feature is experimental, and has only been tested on a pool of 7 samples.

 **MetatONTrack.sh**

 Usage: MetatONTrack.sh \<fastq reads\> \<min num reads\>

-Note: set _BLASTN_, _SEQTK_ and _DB_ variables to blastn, seqtk executables and the 16S NCBI Bacterial Blast-indexed database respectively inside the script
+Note: set _BLASTN_, _SEQTK_ and _DB_ variables to blastn, seqtk executables and to an NCBI Blast-indexed database respectively inside the script

 Inputs:
 * \<fastq reads\>:  MinION fastq reads from a meta-barcoding experiment